-Fifth Season has pioneered an innovative financial solution for individuals with advanced stage illnesses, utilizing an asset that many own but don’t realize they can access for cash: their life insurance policy.
+Fifth Season has pioneered an innovative viatical settlement alternative for individuals with advanced stage illnesses, utilizing an asset that many own but don't realize they can access for cash: their life insurance policy.

 Fifth Season will review your existing life insurance policy and determine if it can be used as collateral for an advance.
 Concurrently, our consulting oncologists and physicians will confidentially review your medical records to assess your medical status.
-If you qualify, Fifth Season will offer you immediate funds, and will take over premium payments for your policy.
-We’ll forward a detailed breakdown on how the advance is ultimately repaid, which does not need to occur in your lifetime.
+If you qualify, Fifth Season will offer you immediate funds and will take over premium payments for your life insurance policy.
+We'll forward a detailed breakdown on how the advance is ultimately repaid, which does not need to occur in your lifetime..